MicrosoftDocs/azure-dev-docs/java/build-and-push-images-to-azure-container-registry-using-maven-and-jib.md

 ---
-title: Build and push images to Azure Container Registry using Maven and Jib
+title: Build and push Java container images to Azure Container Registry using Maven and Jib
 description: This tutorial shows you how to build a containerized Java app and push it to Azure Container Registry using the Maven Jib plugin.
 author: KarlErickson
 ms.author: karler